-- Require the student to undertake additional assessment in that subject; - Plagiarised assessment work will be reported to the employer - Reported to the Department of Employment, Small Business and Training - Return a mark of Not Yet Satisfactory for the piece of assessment; - Return a "Not Yet Competent" for the unit of competency; - More than one of the above.
+- Require the student to undertake additional assessment in that subject. - Return a mark of Not Yet Satisfactory for the piece of assessment. - Return a "Not Yet Competent" for the unit of competency. - More than one of the above.

 Students are required to sign a statement noted on the Unit Cover Sheet for each assessment piece (prior to presentation) that indicates that the student named on the cover sheet, is the student enrolled in the course, and the authentic assessment applicant.
 The signature also declares that he/she has read the Student Instructions pertaining to the assessment which includes acknowledging (by signature) that the assessment is authentic, and the student's own original work.
 Furthermore, the signature indicates that the student is aware of the penalties that apply to students who have been found to be cheating.